A Prayer for the Dying: Production

-The novel was published in 1973.
-It was a moderate success though was critically well received being compared to Graham Greene.
 It had previously been adapted for Canadian TV in 1985 with Sean Mulcahy in the lead role.

 Producer Peter Snell succeeded in raising the entire budget from Sam Goldwyn.
-Originally Franc Roddam was going direct A Prayer for the Dying but left during pre-production due to creative differences with Snell.
+Originally Franc Roddam was going to direct A Prayer for the Dying but left during pre-production due to creative differences with Snell.
 "Rodham apparently wanted to make an Irish 'Rambo,' " said Alan Bates, "whereas Peter was aiming for something with far less violence and far more suspense."

 "It's very Graham Greene-ish, this story," said Hodges.
 "And the characters are straight out of Dickens.
 Rat-like crooks, old London warehouses, cemeteries-and a blind girl, Anna (Sophie Ward), who is Da Costa's niece."

 "The script (by Edmund Ward) that I was sent by (producer) Peter Snell was a very good adaptation of Jack Higgins' novel," Rourke said.
 But he was worried it would be too violent.
 "That is not a kind of picture I want to make in any case, and especially not the kind of picture I wanted to make after doing some research on Northern Ireland."

 Rourke wanted the script to reflect Fallon's background, such as the conditions of the Irish Catholics, ("They're not unlike the conditions of the blacks in the south in America before the civil rights movement of the sixties," said Rourke) and sectarianism.
 "I thought that the script needed some of this information to explain why my character, Fallon, picked up a gun."

 Mickey Rourke was paid £1 million to star in the film.
 This was part of the play or pay deal.

 "He's contributed a lot of good ideas to the script," said Hodges.
 "He's very good in this.
 But then I've always liked his work.
 He's spent months perfecting an Irish accent.
 He really looks the part."